TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ## Too many meetings about nothing in particular

+This seems to be the thing that's really got under the skin of the programming fraternity when the phrase "Agile is Dead!" is bandied about.
+I believe there to be two main culprits: value-free demos and toothless retrospectives.

 ### Unproductive cadence

 A lot of capital-A-Agile teams insist upon "ceremonies" held at regular times throughout Sprint and release cycles.
-I've had t work in this way and in my experience it was unproductive because it forces engineers to demonstrate work when they're not ready, or on the flipside, to wait until the next "ceremony" to demonstrate and release work that *is* ready.
+I too have been made to work in this way I agree that it's unproductive.
+It forces engineers to demonstrate work when they're not ready, or on the flipside, to wait until the next "ceremony" to demonstrate and release work that *is* ready.

-Set times for demonstrations of work that isn't valuable can cause a vicious circle: customers come to a couple of demos but quickly decide they're not going to see anything useful, so stop coming.
+Demonstrations of work that the engineer doesn't think is ready, or that only shows a terribly important technical step towards some distant goal or other, cause a vicious circle.
+Customers come to a couple of demos but quickly decide they're not going to see anything that's valuable to them, so stop coming.
 This results in less feedback to work with, resulting in even less valuable work to demonstrate next time.
 Pretty soon demos are being held between the team and engineers themselves, with never a customer in sight.

 ### Customers conspicuous by absence

+There is no better smell that you're ideas aren't fitting well with the market / user-base than people not showing up to find out more about what you're up to.
+Believe me, if you've landed your solution anywhere near the thing that's causing people the most pain, they'll be interested.
+But you have to *listen to them* and find out what their "[struggles](https://www.demandsidesales.com/)" are for this to work.

 ### Continuous improvement as an abstract concept

 When you don't have measures of:

-* The value you're delivering
+* The value you're delivering.
-* The quality of your work\*
+* The quality of your work.

 ... then you'll never know whether any of the best-practices everyone encourages each other to adopt at your Sprint retrospective are *actually* helping.

-\* (The latter can be hard to measure but "number of bugs you released" and "length of time taken to change direction" might be good starters?)
+Quality can be hard to measure but "number of bugs you released" and "length of time taken to change direction" might be good starters?
+How about "average number of pull-request comments"?
+Though this can be skewed by the fella on the team who complains because Git-Commit messages don't have a full-stop on the end.
+(This actually happened).

+Worse than all of this is the talking-shop retrospective where everyone wastes an hour moaning about all the crazy bobbins that's happened in the last two weeks, without committing to anything that would make the world a better place.
+I'm all for continous improvement - it's one of the two bedrocks of small-a-agility after all - but you do *have to*, you know, **improve, continously**.
+If you don't, then you're just holding retrospectives because *Scrum says you have to*.

 ## Being told what to do, how, and by when